Associate Professor Michael Anderson teaches Applied Econometrics, a graduate course. Photo: Jim Block

 First year courses provide an overview of mathematical tools, theoretical models, and associated concepts that are most relevant to applications in development, environment, resource, and agricultural economics.
 Students gain experience working with economic models, solving for the optimum or equilibrium outcomes, deriving comparative statics results, and extending workhorse models to fit problems/applications of interest.
-First year coursework prepares students to complete the preliminary exam at the end of the spring semester.

 In the summer before the second year students begin their second year econometrics projects, also known as the second year paper.
 Students select an economic question that is of interest to them, and under close faculty supervision craft an empirical paper.
 A good empirical paper requires three components: a concise, sensible, and relevant research question or hypothesis to test; reasonably good data; and an experiment, event, or set of circumstances that give the data a chance to answer the question asked.
 Identifying a good question is a non-trivial exercise that takes time and effort.
 Over the course of the second year students work with a faculty advisor to meet specific deadlines, and the top second year paper wins the Sidney Hoos prize.